Take advantage of the personalization of a World-class coach with runcoach!

 What other events are held MCM weekend?

-Be sure to enjoy all the vendors at the Health and Fitness Expo by GE, Other ticketed events include the pasta dinner at the Carbo Dining In, Healthy Kids Fun Run, First Timers Pep Rally, MCM Runners Conference, Runners bRUNch, MCM10K, Finish Festival and Crystal Run.
+Be sure to enjoy all the vendors at the Health and Fitness Expo by GE, Other ticketed events include the pasta dinner at the Carbo Dining In, MCM Kids Run, First Timers Pep Rally, MCM Runners Conference, Runners bRUNch, MCM10K, Finish Festival and Crystal Run.

 Is there a kids event?

-The Healthy Kids Fun Run is a great opportunity for children ages 5-12 be part of MCM Weekend.
+The MCM Kids Run is a great opportunity for children ages 5-12 be part of MCM Weekend.
 The one-mile run is not timed and all participants receive a medal, shirt, goodie bag and post race snacks.

 Where and when is the Crystal Kidtacular?